abe-winter/abe-winter.github.io/_posts/2020-02-08-solo-sanity.md

 I think good plans also let you query any part of the spec and get a simple answer for why it needs to be there.

 For me this was a hard concept to accept.
-I have cultural baggage that is anti-why that I'm working hard to unlearn.
+I have cultural baggage that is anti simple explanations that I'm working hard to unlearn.
 I think people who have worked at the bottom of large companies have trouble understanding this because they're operating within a system of irreducible complexity[^complexity] where asking 'why' is considered politically hostile.
 Schools, or at least non-elite schools, also imprint anti-why behavior.